 Deductible: bear in mind that you will need to pay a deductible for urgent medical care abroad.

-All our additional insurance packages offer more generous reimbursements for urgent medical care abroad, up to twice the rate that applies in the Netherlands.
+All our additional insurance packages give additional cover on top of that offered under the general insurance policy.
+We will then reimburse the costs in full.
 They also cover the costs of repatriation, the organisational costs charged through the emergency centre, dental help (up to €275) and oral care after an accident (up to €10,000).
 Our additional insurance packages start from as little as €1.95 per month.

 Travel insurance with medical cover